BoksBurger/count-down/README.md

 # count-down

 This is a fun project I made to get myself acquainted with Vue JS.
+Choose a date of your own or click one of the predefined options to start counting down.

 ## Recommended IDE Setup